A Guide to Different Types of Jockey Boxes

 Our portfolio includes two high-end, well-insulated styles: attractive, steel belted and heavy-duty Roto-molded models.

-These steel belted models put us on the map, and changed the jockey box game—raising the bar for what portable draft systems should be and could look like.
+These steel belted models raise the bar for what portable draft systems should be and can look like.

 Designed and built specifically to exceed the demands of the active beverage industry, these 54 qt coolers are currently in use by over a thousand customers worldwide.

 They’re available configured with 2 or 4 taps, 50 or 100’ stainless steel coils, and with inputs located on the front or back.

 Their aesthetically sharp exterior also happens to lend itself well to creative branding.
 You can personalize your jockey box by custom-wrapping it with your choice of logos and graphics in permanent vinyl or removable magnet.

 Designed exactly like our flagship, steel belted editions, with all stainless steel touching everything the liquid does, our Roto-molded models raise the ante on durability.

 They’re built for those times when the environment you’re pouring in is a little unforgiving.
 These coolers can withstand the knock-around from the toughest events.